Where is Dees located?

 What do the ringers sound like?

-How can I get more than one central office line to ring a single ringer?
+How can I have multiple central office lines ring a single loud ringer?

 What is the ringer equivalency number for the 196?

 What’s the maximum number of lines it can be expanded to accommodate?